trueos/trueos-docs/trueos-handbook/install.rst

 and place a customized copy of the file into :file:`/boot/pc-autoinstall.conf` on the installation media.

-:numref:`Table %s <Automated Variables>` summarizes the additional variables available for fully automatic installations.
+:numref:`Table %s <autovars>` summarizes the additional variables available for fully automatic installations.
 More detailed descriptions can be found in the :file:`/usr/local/share/pc-sysinstall/examples/pc-autoinstall.conf` file.

-.. note:: The variables in this file use a different syntax than those in :ref:`Available Variables for Customizing a TrueOS® Installation <installvariables>` as the values follow a colon and a space rather than the equals sign.
+.. note:: The variables in this file use a different syntax than those in :ref:`Customizing a TrueOS® Installation <insvars>` as the values follow a colon (:kbd:`:`) and a space rather than an :kbd:`=` sign.

-.. _Automated Variables:
+.. _autovars:

 .. table:: : Automated Installation Variables